xapian/xapian-docsprint/howtos/collapsing.rst

 Performance
 ===========

-The collapsing is performed during the match process, so is pretty efficient.
+The collapsing is performed during the match process, so it is pretty efficient.
 In particular, this approach is much better than generating a larger MSet and post-processing it.